 It was back in 2000 that Lizzie Corke and Shayne Neal first considered opening an ecolodge in the Cape Otway National Park.
 In 2004 this dream became reality and here we look at what a stay at the Great Ocean Ecolodge entails.

 This beautiful region is home to some of the most intriguing animals on earth, and some of which are found nowhere else in the world.

 Situated on the southern coast of Victoria in Australia, the Cape Otway National Park was formed in 2004 through the amalgamation of a number reserve parks and crown reserves.
-Its combined size is now 103 square kilometres and includes some very diverse habitats, from windswept coasts and wild shorelines to sheltered coastal inlets, peaceful woodlands and pristine rainforests.
+Its combined size is now 103 sq km (38 sq miles) and includes some very diverse habitats, from windswept coasts and wild shorelines to sheltered coastal inlets, peaceful woodlands and pristine rainforests.

 Lizzie Corke and Shayne Neal are two young conservationists with backgrounds in zoology and natural resource management.
 They were brought up in the countryside surrounding Victoria, close to the Otways and the stunning scenery of the Great Ocean Road.
 They were always aware of the fragility of the natural world that surrounded them and the need to conserve this unique ecosystem.